Leigh-Salford-Manchester Bus Rapid Transit: Buses

 Services were initially operated by 20 Wright Eclipse Gemini 3 bodied Volvo B5LH hybrid double-decker buses in purple-livery.
-They are equipped with CCTV and next stop audio and visual announcements, USB charging points and free Wi-Fi.
+These were equipped with CCTV and next stop audio and visual announcements, USB charging points and free Wi-Fi.
 Five more buses were purchased in January 2017 to provide extra capacity at busy times and facilitate the extended service to Central Manchester Hospitals.
-It is required that buses that operate the busway service are replaced after 5 years of service.
-Further buses are scheduled to enter service in September 2018.
-These will operate the V4 service from Ellenbrook, and will be standard vehicles not adapted for busway running.
+Further buses entered service in September 2018 to operate the V4 service from Ellenbrook, as standard vehicles not adapted for busway running.

 In February 2019, TfGM were successful in bidding for funding support in buying an additional 10 electric buses for busway operation, to enter service in March 2020.
-These will be Alexander Dennis Enviro400 MMC double-deckers with BYD Company battery power.
+These are Alexander Dennis Enviro400 MMC double-deckers with BYD Company battery power.
 TfGM intend that eventually all Vantage services will be operated by electric buses; to be purchased and owned by TfGM themselves, rather than by the service operator.
-Five of the existing fleet of Volvo B5LH buses will be transferred to other services in Greater Manchester; and so total fleet will increase to 30, allowing increased daytime frequency on V1 services from Leigh.
+Five of the existing fleet of Volvo B5LH buses were transferred to other services in Greater Manchester; and so total busway-equipped fleet increased to 30, allowing extra daytime frequency on V1 services from Leigh.
+But that never happened.

+In 2023, under Tranche 1 of Bee Network, the existing fleet were passed from First Greater Manchester to Go North West.
+Under Go North West, a fleet of MCV EvoSeti bodied Volvo B5LH, originally from Go Ahead London and having the middle set of exit doors removed and replaced by window and seats, were added on the BRT routes to expand the fleet.
+These buses, along with the original fleet have gradually been repainted to Bee Network yellow.